 Map & Overview of Route

-The Cougar Traverse is a loop that is 242 miles in length.
+The Cougar Traverse is a loop that's 242 miles in length.
 It never steps across any roads, and traverses some rugged parts of the Pasayten Wilderness in Washington State.
 We have heard claims that this is the “longest uninterrupted wilderness route in the Lower 48.”
-Here is a map that I was able to find online of the route.
+Here is a map that we found online of the route.
 Visit our Trip Report Page to see what we did!

 Trail Conditions Information

 To add to the above information, the route is very remote.
 During some sections you will see many people and others you may be alone for a few days at a time.
-Resupplying is also a big challenge since there is no easy way to cache food (or purchase it) along the way without adding significant (to us) additional miles.
-This makes for long carries of food and a need for confidence in you and/or your team's ability to make the intended goals that you set.
+Resupplying is also a big challenge.
+There is no easy way to cache food (or purchase it) along the way without adding significant additional miles.
+This makes for long carries of food and a need for confidence in you (or your group's) ability to make the intended goals that you set.

-We are not sure how often people embark upon completing the whole Cougar Traverse in one go.
-The route does connect many other popular hikes in the area and I am sure that doing sections of the Cougar Traverse over time is another way to experience this exceptional route.
+We are not sure how often people embark upon hiking the whole Cougar Traverse in one go.
+The route does connect many other popular hikes in the area, and doing sections of the Cougar Traverse over time seems like another great way to experience this exceptional route.